SjoerdKoop/vicon_control/README.md

 **PX_YY pinmux file not found when setting pin mode**

 This means that the mode is not available for the pin.
 If it involves a PRU pin, check [Using the PRU](https://github.com/SjoerdKoop/vicon_control#using-the-pru).

-**I cannot SSH into my BeagleBone Black**

-When using an USB connection, the BeagleBone Block creates two connections (192.168.6.2 and 192.168.7.2).
-Make sure that you **are not** using the [Vicon configuration](https://github.com/SjoerdKoop/vicon_control#setting-up-the-connection) for this specific connection.

-When using an ethernet connection connected to the main switch of the Vicon system, make sure that you **are** using the [Vicon configuration](https://github.com/SjoerdKoop/vicon_control#setting-up-the-connection) for this specific connection.